frankt716/cse-191-fall23/rec03.md

 The language of predicate logic[^1] consists of *predicate symbols*, the usual logical symbols ($`\mathrm{T}, \mathrm{F}, \lnot, \land, \lor, \implies`$), $`\forall`$ (*universal quantifier*), and $`\exists`$ (*existential quantifier*).

-The collection of well-formed things[^2] that we can talk about in predicate logic is defined inductively as follows:
+The collection of well-formed formulas is defined inductively as follows:
 - If $`R`$ is an $`n`$-ary predicate symbol and $`t_{1},\ldots,t_{n}`$ are names of individuals, then $`R(t_{1},\ldots,t_{n})`$ is well-formed.
 - If $`P`$ is a well-formed, then $`\lnot P`$ is also well-formed.
 - If $`P`$ is a well-formed and $`x`$ is a variable, then $`\forall x.P`$ and $`\exists x.P`$ are well-formed.